Skip to Content

 By: Steven Brown

-Steven Brown is a Partner at Reddy & Neumann, P.C. where he works in the Non-immigrant visa department and leads the Litigation Team.
+Steven Brown is a Partner at Reddy Neumann Brown PC where he works in the Non-immigrant visa department and leads the Litigation Team.
 His practice covers all phases of the non-immigration visa process including filing H-1B, L-1, E-3, H-4, and H-4 EAD petitions.
 In the last two years, Steven has successfully handled over 1,000 non-immigrant visa petitions including filing petitions, responding to any necessary Requests for Evidence, and drafting motions and appeals.
 He has also become a key resource for F-1 students that seek guidance on properly complying with the F-1 visa regulations and any OPT or CPT issues they may have.
 Additionally, Steven holds a weekly conference call for companies that are part of one of the largest organizations for IT Services companies in America.

 Reddy & Neumann has been serving the business community for over 20 years and is Houston’s largest immigration law firm focused solely on US.
 Employment-based immigration.
 We work with both employers and their employees, helping them navigate the immigration process quickly and cost-effectively